 Consider getting comfortable with being uncomfortable and learning more about your own implicit bias using Harvard's Implicit Bias tools.

-Consider joining the EHHD Diversity Task Force.
+Consider joining the EHHD Diversity, Equity, and Inclusion Committee.

 Another consideration is ensuring equity in our classes.
 Another great webinar someone shared with me is on Equity-Minded and Culturally-Affirming Teaching and Learning Practices in Virtual Learning Communities.
 Watch it.
 It's really excellent.